 How to disable cookies in Firefox for Windows, macOS and Linux

-In our view, Firefox is the best choice of browser for anyone concerned about privacy, although its privacy settings do need some manual tightening up.
+In our view, Firefox is one of the best choice of browser for anyone concerned about privacy, although its privacy settings do need some manual configuring.
 One of these settings is its cookie management…

 Firefox is essentially identical in Windows, macOS, and Linux.
 Privacy-focused browsers such as Tor, Waterfox, and Pale Moon are forked from earlier versions of Firefox.
 Details for changing the cookie settings of these are slightly different than described here but are be close enough that you should be able to figure them out from these Firefox (version 65.0.1) instructions.